UCRajkumar/ecSeg/README.md

 This repository is the official version of ecSeg, a tool used to quantify ecDNA in DAPI-stained images.
 It also has an extension to analyze FISH probes.
 Please cite (Bibtex at the bottom) the following references if using ecSeg of interSeg in your work:

+Prasad, G. et al. *Accurate prediction of ecDNA in interphase cancer cells using deep neural networks.* _Communications Biology_.
+(2026)

 Rajkumar, U. et al. *ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA.* iScience.
 21, 428-435.
 (2019)

-Rajkumar, U. et al. *Accurate Prediction of ecDNA in Interphase Cancer Cells using Deep Neural Networks.* bioRxiv.
-(2025)

 ## Directory structure